 In order to take advantage of TeE-Times fully, the Digital Standard Operating Procedure is the best guidance to organize the workflow in the shop.
 Please see UPDATE LINK here for more details.

 TeE-Times will enable

-- in technician behavior and reduce fluctuations in Technician Efficiency by 30-40%
+- Technician behavior and reduce fluctuations in Technician Efficiency by 30-40%

-- in calculating the payroll values, reducing the error rate by at least 80%
+- Calculating the payroll values, reducing the error rate by at least 80%